kapsel-hq/kapsel/docs/IMPLEMENTATION_STATUS.md

 # Implementation Status

-Last Updated: 2025-01-03

 ## Executive Summary

-Kapsel has a **solid foundation** with webhook ingestion, persistence, and test infrastructure complete.
-The delivery engine exists but requires completion of the HTTP client and retry logic.
-This document provides complete transparency on what's built, what's in progress, and what remains to be implemented.
+Kapsel is building the definitive webhook reliability service.
+The foundation for guaranteed at-least-once delivery is complete with webhook ingestion, persistence, and comprehensive test infrastructure.
+The delivery engine structure exists but requires HTTP client and retry logic implementation to fulfill our reliability promise.

+This document provides complete transparency on current capabilities and the clear path to production-ready webhook reliability guarantees.

-## ✅ COMPLETE - Production Ready Components
+## COMPLETE - Production Ready Components

 ### Core Infrastructure